Llocer/llocer_ocpi/README.md

 where:

-- public_url: The server public address (not including the trailing path of the OCPI sevrlets)
+- public_url: The server public address (not including the trailing path of the OCPI servlets and query arguments)
 - private_url_length : The length of the path of the server private address.
 Usually, if the server is not behind a loadbalancer or similar, the public and private addresses will be the same.
 - pagination_limit: maximum number of items to be sent in a pagination request.
 - testing_no_change_credentials: for testing only, a new token will be not generated when new credentials are received from a peer node.